Accelerating Universe from Constraints: Introduction

 Yet, its nature brings several puzzles, making it thus one of the greatest mysteries in fundamental physics \cite{Weinberg:1988cp, Sahni:1999gb, Peebles:2002gy, Padmanabhan:2002ji, Sahni:2004ai, Copeland:2006wr, Sahni:2006pa}.
 The first is the magnitude of DE -- observations tell us that it is smaller than the theoretical prediction by 120 orders of magnitude, thus giving rise to the cosmological constant problem.
 The second puzzle that arises with DE is its behavior at low redshifts.
 The data suggests that the associated equation of state $w$ is smaller than $-1$, thus violating the null-energy condition, which is called the phantom equation of state\footnote{See also \cite{Shlivko:2025fgv} for the discussion on the parametrization for certain type of DE models.}.
 For most of the models, it indicates the presence of ghost-like modes which are pathological, as they make the energy unbounded from below.
 Despite this, some models, such as ghost inflation, Hordenski theory, generalized Proca, or stealth solutions in k-essence and string-inspired quintessence can accommodate such equation of state \cite{Horndeski:1974wa,Arkani-Hamed:2003pdi, Mukohyama:2005rw, Creminelli:2006xe, DeFelice:2016uil, Alberte:2016izw, Anchordoqui:2025fgz}.
 Notably, some models of $f(R)$ gravity might also account for the phantom-like equation of state \cite{Motohashi:2010zz, Motohashi:2010tb, Motohashi:2011wy}.

-Given the increasing precision in cosmological observations, it is important to explore theories that might accommodate both the interesting evolution of the dark energy and account for its small value, while being theoretically consistent.
-In this work, we will explore one of such roads by considering a model where the dynamics of the Universe arise due to a constrained scalar field -- a field lacking a standard kinetic term -- with non-minimal coupling to gravity.
-We will find curious features in this model both in the absence and presence of the matter.
+Given the increasing precision in cosmological observations, it is important to explore theories that might accommodate both the interesting evolution of the dark energy, accounting for its small value, as well as the early-time acceleration of our Universe, while being theoretically consistent.
+In this work, we will explore one of such roads by considering a new framework, where the dynamics of the Universe will arise due to the constrained scalar fields -- fields lacking a standard kinetic term -- that are coupled to curvature in such a way that the cosmological background evolution is independent of the values of cosmological constant.
+In particular, here, we will focus on the simplest possible realization of such an idea with a constrained scalar that is non-minimally coupled to the Ricci scalar.